OctopusDeploy/blog/blog/2020-01/operators-with-kotlin/index.md

 ## The power of operators

 Without an operator, the concept of a test web server lived outside of the cluster.
-Developer may have emailed around the YAML they use to create test pods with, but more likely everyone had their own opinion of what a test web server was.
+Developers may have emailed around the YAML they use to create test pods with, but more likely everyone had their own opinion of what a test web server was.

 The operator we created extends our Kubernetes cluster with a specific implementation of a test web server.
 Encapsulating this business knowledge allows the cluster to create and manage high level concepts specific to our environment.

-Creating and managing new types of things is just one example of what an operator can do.
+Creating and managing new resources is just one example of what an operator can do.
 Automating tasks like security scans, reporting and load testing are all valid use cases for operators.
 A list of popular operators is available [here](https://github.com/operator-framework/awesome-operators).

 ## Conclusion